ibruthecreator/Recipes-Swift/README.md

 This project only uses the [Clarifai](https://cocoapods.org/pods/Clarifai) library.

 ## Art
-Using the amazing [Open Peeps](https://www.openpeeps.com/) library for some of the graphics.
+Using [Open Peeps](https://www.openpeeps.com/) library for some of the graphics.

 ## Screenshots
 ![Onboarding](./images/Onboarding.png "Onboarding")